 Like most places with lots of tourists, the earlier you get on the trail the better.
 Since we were staying in Corniglia, we started there and hiked to Vernazza, stopped for lunch, then continued on to Monterroso.
-This seemed to be the opposite direction most people took.
+This seemed to be opposite from what most people did when hiking in the Cinque Terre.
 We had the trail mostly to ourselves for the first stretch, but started passing a lot of people as we came into Vernazza.
 I think people are deterred by the stairs up to Corniglia, and as it’s the tiniest village, less people stay there.

 The area is less busy on weekdays, so if part of your trip falls on a weekday, use that to hike the Sentiero Azzurro.

 The blue path is the most popular option for hiking in the Cinque Terre, and a main draw for people coming to the region, but there are other great hikes too.